Breaking News Emails

-African-American businessman William Holland's ancestors were subjected to slavery in Virginia — but they were handed over into slavery by Africans.
+African-American businessman William Holland's royal ancestors were subjected to slavery in Virginia — but they were handed over into slavery by Africans.
 Now a descendant of those tribespeople has issued a formal apology to Holland for his ancestors' role in the 18th-century slave trade.

 The head chieftain for the Cameroonian town of Bakou, Ngako Ngalatchui, told NBC News that he signed the statement on Saturday.